lightstreams-network/example-dashboard/README.md

 Once users exceeds the initial 10 PHTs they can request more tokens for their accounts contacting Lightstreams Dev Team either [Telegram](https://t.me/LightstreamsDevelopers) or on the [Discuss forum](https://discuss.lightstreams.network/c/dev)

-## Getting started

-This application is split into two separated projects.
-A [NodeJS server](/server/README.md) which is connected to the lightstreams smart vault, and a [user interface](/app/README.md) implemented in React and connected to NodeJS server.

 ## Topics
 - IPFS